How to Use WeChat 🤔 5 Things You Didn’t Know WeChat Could Do

 How many did you know about before?
 Leave a message in the comments below!

 WeChat – FAQ’s

-Essentially yes.
-We compared the two, their similarities and their differences in this article.
+We compared the two, the similarities and the differences in this article.

 Yes, most people in China use WeChat to buy everyday things.

 Whatsapp is blocked but you can still use it with a VPN.

 DID YOU KNOW – WeChat features in our Top List of Must Download Chinese apps but what about the others?Find out first